AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/profile-merge-rule-examples-and-use-cases.md

 ---
 # [!UICONTROL Profile Merge Rule] Examples and Use Cases

-In this video you will see examples of [!UICONTROL Profile Merge Rules] and what they mean, as well as the use cases that [!UICONTROL Profile Merge Rules] solve for.
+In this video you will see examples of [!UICONTROL Profile Merge Rules] and what they mean, as well as the use cases that [!UICONTROL Profile Merge Rules] solve.

 >[!VIDEO](https://video.tv.adobe.com/v/28975/?quality=12)